Better Organized Volunteers = MORE FUN

 Example: Volunteers of the Week

-We hope you’ve found this blog on volunteer management helpful!
-Stay tuned for our companion piece that covers different ways to manage volunteer signups!
+We hope you’ve found these tips on better volunteer management helpful!
+See our companion piece that covers different ways to manage volunteer signups!

 About the Author: